-In this section, we will present another one application of the OLS system, i.e., tuning OSPF routing protocol for traffic engineering.
-Note that there are many ways to formulate the OSPF optimization problem depending on the specific application context and optimization purpose.
-This section only present one of these possible problem formulations as an example.
 The term "traffic engineering" refers to a broad set of capabilities where traffic flows are mapped onto a network topology to meet a variety of performance objectives specified by operators.
-In current Internet, IP traffic is mapped onto the network by standard routing protocols, such as, OSPF.
-OSPF is mainly used for intra-domain traffic routing.
-It routes traffic on the shortest path based on the advertised link weights.
-As a result, the link along the shortest path between two nodes may become congested while the links on longer paths may remain idle.
-Many traffic measurements[43], [44] have observed large variations in link utilization across the network.
-OSPF allows for Equal Cost Multi Path(ECMP) where traffic is distributed equally among various next hops of the equal cost paths between a source and a destination [45].
+In current Internet, IP traffic is mapped onto the network by standard routing protocols, such as, Open Shortest Path First (OSPF) protocol.
+OSPF is mainly used for intradomain traffic routing.
+It routes traffic on shortest paths based on the advertised link weights.
+As a result, the link along the shortest path between the two nodes may become congested while the links on longer paths may remain idle.
+Many traffic measurements[42], [43] have observed large variations in link utilization across the network.
+OSPF allows for Equal Cost Multi Path(ECMP) where the traffic is distributed equally among various next hops of the equal cost paths between a source and a destination [44].
 This is useful in distributing the load to several shortest paths.
 However, the problem of uneven mapping still remains.

-Two main approaches have been taken to solve the intra-domain traffic engineering problem.
+Two main approaches have been taken to solve the intradomain traffic engineering problem.
 One approach is to deploy the emerging MPLS technology which is not constrained by the shortest path nature of routing.
 Constraint-based routing can be used to compute routes in an MPLS network subject to QoS and policy constraints.
 Another approach is to adjust the link weights of the existing network (running OSPF) such that the OSPF routing with these link weights leads to desired routes.
-For example, One earlier approach was to adapt link weights to reflect the local traffic conditions on a link or to avoid congestion ([46], [47], [48]).
+For example, One earlier approach was to adapt link weights to reflect the local traffic conditions on a link or to avoid congestion ([45], [46], [47]).
 This is called adaptive routing or traffic-sensitive routing.
-However, adapting link weights to local traffic conditions leads to frequent route changes and is unstable (see [49], [50] for stability analysis).
+However, adapting link weights to local traffic conditions leads to frequent route changes and is unstable (see [48], [49] for stability analysis).
 Additionally, adaptive routing is based on the local information and therefore cannot optimize traffic allocation from the viewpoint of the overall network.
-These drawbacks are alleviated in [13] where the configuration of OSPF link weights is modeled as a black-box optimization problem.
+These drawbacks are alleviated in [13] where the configuration of OSPF link weights is modeled as a blackbox optimization problem.
 The authors have chosen a heuristic cost function which is piecewise linear with offered load and applied a multi-start hillclimbing algorithm to find good solutions.

 In this section, we will use the on-line simulation framework for the adaptive configuration of OSPF link weights.
-As we have mentioned, one advantage of this approach is its flexibility and it can be easily used with various network protocols, simulation engines and performance metrics.
 Instead of the heuristic metric used in [13], we have chosen the total packet drop rate in the network as the performance metric since it is a more accurate to indicate the congestion in the network and it also has significant impacts on the performance of some underlying protocols, such as TCP.
 The packet drop rate for one set of link weights could be estimated using packet-level or flow level simulation.
-Instead of a fullfledged simulation, we use a GI/M/1/K queuing mode to calculate the packet drop rate, which is considerably faster.
+However, the OLS framework allows flexibility in the type of method used for function evaluation (wherever appropriate).
+Here we use a GI/M/1/K queuing mode instead of a full-fledged simulation to calculate the packet drop rate, which is considerably faster.
 When calculating the drop rate, the mean and variance of the offered load should both be considered.
 This is a more complete representation of traffic conditions than the average offered load used in [13].